sys3545/RVD_Simulator/README.md

 CW equation and plotting fuction in matlab can be called from c# GUI.

 Released version 0.1.0 (2021 11 05) :
 matlab plotting problem has been solved.

+Released version 0.1.1 (2021 11 06) :
+maneuver adding methods are programming.